kof/simpleio/readme.md

 - optimized for horizontal scaling
 - reliable message delivery (built-in delivery confirmation)
 - multiplexing on the server and client
-- lightweight (appr.
+- lightweight client (appr.
 2.5 kb minified and gzipped on the client)
+- simple client spec, which can be implemented easily in any language

 ## Todo